Faster Diffusion Models via Higher-Order Approximation: Introduction

 \subsection{Training-free acceleration}

 In this work, we explore principled, training-free acceleration of diffusion models \citep{lu2022dpm,zheng2023dpm,zhao2024unipc,zhangfast,jolicoeur2021gotta,xue2024sa}.
 In a nutshell, the training-free approach wraps around and makes more efficient use of the pretrained score functions to expedite data generation, which stands in sharp contrast to the training-based approach --- such as distillation or consistency models --- that performs another round of resource-intensive training \citep{luhman2021knowledge,salimansprogressive,meng2023distillation,song2023consistency,li2024towards,nichol2021improved}.
-Remarkably, training-free acceleration has already seen widespread adoption in practice, with a prominent example being the DPM-solver \citep{luhman2021knowledge} that has achieved dramatic empirical speedup compared to the original probability flow ODE algorithm.
+Remarkably, training-free acceleration has already seen widespread adoption in practice, with prominent examples being the DPM-solver \citep{luhman2021knowledge}, DPM-Solver++ \citep{lu2025dpm}, and UNiPC \citep{zhao2023unipc} that have achieved dramatic empirical speedups compared to the original probability flow ODE algorithm.